laravel-bi/laravel-bi/readme.md

 [![Build Status](https://travis-ci.org/laravel-bi/laravel-bi.svg?branch=master)](https://travis-ci.org/laravel-bi/laravel-bi)
 [![StyleCI](https://github.styleci.io/repos/203451164/shield?branch=master)](https://github.styleci.io/repos/203451164)

+### Installation

+Install Laravel Bi using composer:

+`composer require laravel-bi`

+and then run

+`php artisan bi:install`

+to setup all Laravel Bi components and to create a simple UserDashboard.

+#### Add new dashboards

+You can add new dashboard to your project using this command

+`php artisan bi:dashboard FooDashboard --model=FooModel`

 ### Main features and concept

-Laravel-Bi uses `dashboards` to show data to the users.
+Laravel Bi uses `dashboards` to show data to the users.
 Each dashboard contains `widgets`.
 Each widget presents data to your user using different tool.
 Each widget's `metrics` and `dimensions` are fully customizable.

 For now, it works only with mysql databases.

 ### Attributes

 Attributes are common representation of Dimension and Metric.
 You can instantiate Attribute using `create` static method.
-It accept 2 parameters:
+It accepts 2 parameters:

 - key: a mandatory internal identifier
 - name: a mandatory label